 What to serve with adobo

-- Java Rice: Yellow rice flavored with turmeric and annatto, often sautéed with garlic.
+- Java Rice: Yellow rice flavored with turmeric and annatto.

-- Ensaladang Talong: An eggplant salad made with grilled eggplants, tomatoes, and onions, sometimes flavored with shrimp paste or vinaigrette.
+- Ensaladang Talong: Grilled eggplant salad with tomatoes, and onions, sometimes flavored with shrimp paste or vinaigrette.

-- Pancit (Noodles): Various Filipino noodle dishes, whether Pancit Canton or Pancit Bihon, can serve as a hearty accompaniment for a more filling meal.
+- Pancit (Noodles): Whether Pancit Canton or Pancit Bihon, Filipino noodle dishes make a hearty addition to your meal.

 Recipe FAQs